rune/rune/docs/docs/how-it-works/player-info.md

 # Player Info

-The game will want to show each player’s name inside their game.
+You'll often want to show each player’s name and avatar inside your game.
+Here's how you do it.

 ## Players Object